Chapter 7 : Resistance

 “Who are the High Warranters?” asked Dennis.

-“The High Warranters are the four members of the Convocation of Warrants and Antecedents which is the most prestigious subcommittee of the Wizangamot.
-It has sole authority to appoint members to the Wizangamot.
-Whoever controls that committee effectively controls the future of the Wizangamot,” explained Hermione.
+“The High Warranters are the four members of the Convocation of Warrants and Antecedents which is the most prestigious subcommittee of the Wizengamot.
+It directly appoints 80% of new members.
+Whoever controls that committee effectively controls the future of the Wizengamot,” explained Hermione.

 “I see you haven’t lost your touch, Hermione, though you used to put up your hand and wait to be called,” joked Terry.